Relepega/multi-server-handler/Readme.md

 # Build <a name="build"></a>

-it's as easy as eating an apple!
-Just run `npm run build:win` or `yarn build:win` if you're using an OS that is not windows, or else just run `npm run build ` or ` yarn build` and you're done! the output binary is located in the `dist` folder
+It's as easy as eating an apple!
+Just run `npm run build:win` or `yarn build:win` if you're using an OS that is not windows, or else just run `npm run build ` or ` yarn build` and you're done!<br>
+You can find the output binary in the `dist` folder.